AliN75/IOS-Project/README.md

 # IOS-Project

-My project is an for house price prediction
+My project is an app for house price prediction.